wang2324/GlobalEnergy/presentation/videoLink.md

-## Check the presentation on YouTube
+## Check the presentation video on YouTube
 https://youtu.be/Q2rIGPBt9fI